philjord/ElderScrollsExplorer/README.md

 ####Troubles
 This is likely:

 If you get a class not found called Stack, you probably didn't ant buil the xml file as above (or it failed)

 These are unlikely:

 If you get Unsupported major.minor version 51.0
 Try project -> properties -> configure workspace settings -> Compiler compliance level: -> 1.6

-If you get a texture mip map exception
+If you get a texture mip map exception:

 Try the run configuration -> classpath -> ElderScrollsExplorer-> edit -> only include exported entries